Mubelotix/admarus-blog/content/blog/mvp-release.md

 Admarus is intended to run on machines that are running Kubo.
 When you run the daemon, it automatically connects to Kubo.
 It will then start indexing all the documents you have pinned.
-(Only HTML documents are supported yet.)
+(Only HTML documents are currently supported.)
 These documents will now be searchable in the entire network.

 This is game-changing for discoverability on IPFS.